-XHTML gives you a more consistent, well structured format so that your webpages can be easily parsed and processed by present and future web browsers.
+XHTML gives you a more consistent, well-structured format so that your webpages can be easily parsed and processed by present and future web browsers.

-What is HTML ?
+What is SGML?

 This is a language for describing markup languages, particularly those used in electronic document exchange, document management, and document publishing.
 HTML is an example of a language defined in SGML.